The God’s Eye, or Ojo de Dios, is the ultimate classic craft.

 Once you are satisfied with your God’s Eye, clip your yarn and secure with a tight knot around one of your sticks.
 (See picture 4.)

-This craft is truly beautiful and can be made in many various styles to make them truly unique.
+This craft is truly beautiful and you can make it in many various styles to make each one truly unique.

 We used a yarn with variegated colors to achieve our striped look.